 In general, the accuracy of finite element results is dependent on how well the finite element model and its applied loading represent the actual part and loading conditions.
-Simplifications in geometry and how the mechanical interaction between connecting parts (such as bolted joints and weldments) is represented in a finite element model can have a significant effect on finite element results.
-Likewise, how the extents, or boundaries, of a finite element model are constrained from movement (translation and/or rotation) can greatly affect the results of an analysis.
-Additionally, the accuracy of finite element results is also dependent on the applied loads which may be complex and not easily defined or applied to a finite element model.
+Simplifications in geometry and how the mechanical interaction between connecting parts (such as bolted joints and weldments) represented in a finite element model can have a significant effect on the results.